jsbhullar/valkey-enterprise-training/concepts/02-core-data-structures.md

 *   **Probabilistic Data Structures via Modules:** Like **Bloom Filters** (for quickly checking if an item is *likely* present in a large set, avoiding database lookups) or **Count-Min Sketch** (for approximate frequency counts).
 *   **Vector Search:** A cutting-edge capability for AI/ML workloads (semantic search, recommendation engines, image recognition) by storing and querying vector embeddings.

 The key takeaway is that Valkey likely has a native solution or a module for almost any common data problem you'll encounter in enterprise applications.
-Next, we'll dive into how these core data structures are applied in real-world scenarios, starting with the ubiquitous use case of caching."
+Next, we'll dive into how these core data structures are applied in real-world scenarios, starting with the ubiquitous use case of caching.

 ---